Call us on

 The firm stands out in that we are able to call on colleagues within other departments for their expertise so as to ensure that the client receives the best possible service.

 Away from work, I am a Trustee of the Northern Neurological Alliance, a charity which campaigns to improve the lives of people living with and affected by neurological conditions.

 I am also an avid football fan and hold a season ticket to Sunderland AFC.
 Sadly, my Newcastle colleagues enjoy this more than I do at present.

-“This is a very important issue and one which affects thousands of people’s access to much needed, potentially life-saving local NHS hospital services.
-Recruiting specialist clinicians may provide some solutions which avoid the need to close local hospital services.
+“This is obviously a very important issue and one which affects thousands of people’s access to much needed, potentially life-saving local NHS hospital services across the North East.

 “This is obviously a very important issue and one which affects thousands of people’s access to much needed, potentially life-saving local NHS hospital services.
 This is why it is crucial that any decision made in respect of those services, is made correctly and lawfully.

 “Our legal challenge raises questions around the decisions taken by the CCGs because of a potentially flawed consultation process which breached the principles of procedural fairness and decisions made on the basis of potential flaws in the transport analysis.

 “Our clients believe the proposals to transfer the NHS services to Sunderland were based on a flawed assessment of the impact on patients and that the criteria to assess the cost of this was also flawed.”